cdsittampalam/documentation/docs/Partner API.md

 The Get Trusted Party endpoint lets you find out details of the trusted parties that exist in a company.
 Using the Get Trusted Party endpoint is also useful for finding out the "trusted_entity_id" of a trusted party user that you want to include as a member of a custody group when you create a fund.

-You will use the Get Trusted Party request, to obtain the trusted party user that you added in Add Trusted Party.
+You will use the Get Trusted Party request, to obtain the trusted party user of Izumi Katsuyoshi that you added in Add Trusted Party.

 #### Request